noahares/halt_mal_kurz/README.md

 # WIP: Halt Mal Kurz Corona Edition

-In an effort to play card games with my friends in times of social distancing I started this porject to be able to play [Halt Mal Kurz](http://www.halt-mal-kurz.de/) via the web.
+In an effort to play card games with my friends in times of social distancing I started this project to be able to play [Halt Mal Kurz](http://www.halt-mal-kurz.de/) via the web.
-This Project is based on Nodejs and Phaser.
-It uses an Express server and socket.io to communicate between the server and clients.
+This Project is based on Nodejs and Phaser 3.
+It uses an Express server and socket.io to communicate between the server and  the clients.

 ## Installation